StackStorm/st2docs/docs/source/reference/cli.rst

 Authentication and auth token caching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you specify username and password as authentication credentials in the
-configuration file, the CLI will try to use those credentials to authenticate and
-retrieve an auth token.
+The best way to authenticate to StackStorm via the CLI is using the
+``st2 login`` command.
+Similar to ``st2 auth``, you must provide your
+username and password:

+    st2 login st2admin --password Password1!

+However, instead of just caching the token, this command will also modify the
+CLI configuration to include the referenced username.
+This way, future commands
+will know which cached token to use for authentication (since tokens are cached
+using the ``token-<username>`` format).

-This auth token is by default cached on the local filesystem (in the ``~/.st2/token``
+These auth tokens are by default cached on the local filesystem (in the ``~/.st2/token-<username>``
 file) and re-used for subsequent requests to the API service.

+You can also use the ``st2 whoami`` command for a quick look at who is the currently
+configured user.

+The ``st2 login`` command is a good option if you want an easy way to authenticate
+via the CLI without storing your password in plain text.
+Switching between users is also
+as easy as re-running the ``st2 login`` command.
+Other users' token cache files will remain,
+but the CLi configuration will be changed to point to the new username.

+However, should you choose to specify username and password as authentication
+credentials in the configuration file, the CLI will try to use those credentials
+to authenticate and retrieve an auth token.

 If you want to disable auth token caching and want the CLI to retrieve a new
 auth token on each invocation, you can do that by setting ``cache_token``